sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 # Concise SWID Data Definition

 The following is a CDDL representation for a CoSWID tag.
-The CamelCase notation used in the XML schema definition is changed to a hyphen-separated notation (e.g. ResourceCollection is named resource-collection) in the CoSWID data definition.
+The CamelCase {{CamelCase}} notation used in the XML schema definition is changed to a hyphen-separated notation {{KebabCase}} (e.g. ResourceCollection is named resource-collection) in the CoSWID data definition.
+In essence, {{KebabCase}} "looks-like-this".
 This deviation from the original notation used in the XML representation reduces ambiguity when referencing certain attributes in corresponding textual descriptions.
-An attribute referred by its name in CamelCase notation explicitly relates to XML SWID tags, an attribute referred by its name in hyphen-separated notation explicitly relates to CoSWID tags.
+An attribute referred by its name in CamelCase notation explicitly relates to XML SWID tags, an attribute referred by its name in KebabCase notation explicitly relates to CoSWID tags.
 This approach simplifies the composition of further work that reference both XML SWID and CoSWID documents.

 Human-readable names of members in the CDDL data definition are mapped to integer indices via a block of rules at the bottom